 - Preparation of Syrup

-- In a wide pan bring 3 cups of water and 8 tbsp of sugar to boil.
+- In a wide pan bring 3 cups of water and 8 tablespoon of sugar to boil.
 I used my pressure pan.
 Once water begins to boil, let it boil for another 2-4 minutes.

 - Gradually drop the paneer balls into the syrup.